carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 ---

 ## What is web scraping?

 Web scraping is a technique for extracting information from websites.
-This can be done manually but most of the time it is automated in some way.
+This can be done manually but it is usually faster, more efficient and less error-prone if it can be automated.

+Web scraping allows you to convert non-tabular or poorly structured data into a usable, structured format, such as a .csv file or spreadsheet.

+Scraping can help you acquire data made inaccessible by the way it has been presented online.
+But scraping is about more than just acquiring data: it can help you track changes to data online, and help you archive data.
+In short, it's a skill worth learning.

 It is closely related to the practice of web _indexing_, which is what search engines like Google do when mass analysing the Web to build their index.
 But contrary to _web indexing_, which typically parses the entire content of a web page to make it searchable, _web scraping_ targets specific information on the pages visited.

-For example, online stores will often scour the publicly available pages of their competitors, scrape item prices and then use this information to adjust their own prices.
-Another common practice is "contact scraping" in which contact information (such as email addresses) is collected for marketing purposes.
+For example, online stores will often scour the publicly available pages of their competitors, scrape item prices, and then use this information to adjust their own prices.
+Another common practice is "contact scraping" in which contact information (such as email addresses or phone numbers) is collected for marketing purposes.

-Web scraping is also increasingly being used by scholars for the purpose of building data sets for text mining projects, and by journalists.
+Web scraping is also increasingly being used by scholars to create data sets for text mining projects, say, collections journal articles or digitised texts.
 The practice of [data journalism](https://en.wikipedia.org/wiki/Data_journalism), in particular, relies on the ability for investigative journalists to harvest data that is not always published in a form that allows analysis.

+## Before you get started

+As useful as scraping is, there might be better options.
+Choose the right (i.e. the easiest) tool for the job.

+- Check whether or not you can copy and paste data from a site into Excel or Google Sheets.
+- Look for existing structured data (it may exist).
+- use Freedom of information requests (be specific about the format you want data in).

 ## Example: scraping government websites for contact addresses